steek79/Coursera/README.md

 # Coursera
-Codes in Using Databases with Python, Coursera
+Codes in 'Using Databases with Python', Coursera